CudaText-addons/cuda_vim_mode/readme/readme.txt

   J - join current line with the next one
   S - substitute line - delete line, go to insertion mode

+  zz - center the caret's line on screen
-  z. - center the screen on the caret zt - scroll the screen so the caret is at the top zb - scroll the screen so the caret is at the bottom
+  z. - center the caret's line on screen, caret on first non-blank char zt - scroll the screen so the caret is at the top zb - scroll the screen so the caret is at the bottom